jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   - **\[Relic] Name:** ?
   - **\[Warlord Trait] Name:** ?
   - **\[Favoured Command Protocols]:** **Zero-in**, ? (rapid fire thing)

+  TODO: Solar Fury - what to do with Blast/Flamer weapons

   ### Nephrekh
   (we like to teleport)